 - A. The requirements of this article are in addition to those of the Contract General Conditions. - B. The project does not pass through any known archaeological sites.
-However, it is conceivable that unrecorded archaeological sites could be discovered during construction. - C. In the event that artifacts, human remains, or other cultural resources are discovered during subsurface excavations at locations of the Work, the Contractor shall protect the discovered items, cease work for a distance of 35 feet radius in the area, notify the Architect and comply with applicable law.
+However, it is conceivable that unrecorded archaeological sites could be discovered during construction. - C. In the event that artifacts, human remains, or other cultural resources are discovered during subsurface excavations at locations of the Work, the Contractor shall protect the discovered applicable law.